mashhoorafarhath27-sys/BRG-ISEA/README.md

 ### Outcome

 Successfully explored Linux service management, file permission, and file searching.
 I gained practical experience using 'systemctl', 'chmod', 'find', and 'grep' to manage and search files within the Linux environment.

+## Session 2a - Total Cost of Ownership (TCO)

+### Objectives

+- Compared cloud infrastructure with on-premise infrastructure.
+- Learned about hardware, software, maintenance, and licensing costa.
+- Underdtood the financial benefite of cloud comuting.

+### Description

+During this session , I learned the concept of Total cost of Ownership (TCO) by comparing traditional on-premise infrastucture with cloud-based solutions.
+I explored how cloud computing reduces upfront hardware costs, minimizes maintenance, and provides scalability while allowing organizations to pay only for the resources they use.

+## Outcome

+This session improved my understanding of how cloud computing helps organizations reduce operational costs, improve flexibility, and simplify infrastucture management.